itchy-o/bluetooth_experiment/src/bt-scanner-client/README.md

 7. Change to the bt-client folder and install dependencies.
    1. `cd bluetooth_experiment/src/bt-scanner-client`
    2. `npm install`
+7. In the bt-scanner-client folder create a file called `.env` and copy the contents of the `.env-sample` file.
 8. Run `npm start` to start the scanner.
 Or run `npm start > output.csv` to put the results to a file.
+Hit `control-C` to stop it.

 # Install on Mac